-Join Richard Harrington for an in-depth discussion in this video Using in-camera effects, part of Up and Running with the Nikon D5200 and D5300.
+Join Richard Harrington for an in-depth discussion in this video Using in-camera effects, part of Learning the Nikon D5200 and D5300.

 - There are nine different special effects that can be used when recording images.
 To access these, set the mode dial to "Effects" and then rotate the command dial.
 Remember, if you're using Live View shooting, these will show up on the D5300, but you won't be able to see them on the D5200.
 Use the "Night vision" effect under conditions of intense darkness.
 This will record a monochromatic image with very high ISO sensitivities.
 Keep in mind though, that the pictures may be affected by noise with randomly spaced bright pixels.

 Or fog or lines could show up.
 Autofocus is available in Live View only, but you can try manual focus if you want to dial it in.
 The features for built-in flash and autofocus assistant will be turned off.
 The "Color sketch" effect will simulate drawing lines.
 Essentially, it tries to make it look like a live drawing.
 The effect can be adjusted in Live View.
 Movies shot this way will play back as a slideshow made up of a bunch of stills.
 Sort of a stop-motion look.

 The "Toy camera effect" is useful to create photos or movies that appear to have been shot with a toy camera.
 This can lead to a bit of blooming and blurring.
 The "Miniature effect" creates a look that essentially looks like a diorama.
 This is often called tilt-shift and you can use this particularly when shooting from a higher vantage point.
 If you apply this to a movie, it looks like a high-speed timelapse.
 So, you'll want to roll for awhile.
 The effect can be adjusted while in Live View mode, but sound is not recorded with the movie.